 11. To prevent buttons from becoming loose or undone, dab a little clear nail varnish on the top thread or onto the stem of the thread and leave to dry.

-13. To reuse the bits of soap that are always left over, combine them with glycerine and some warm water.
-Pour into a bottle for a handmade liquid soap.
+13. To reuse the bits of soap that are always leftover, combine them with glycerine and some warm water.
+Pour into a bottle of handmade liquid soap.